Collaborative governance: Advantages

-Disadvantages of Collaborative Governance
+Disadvantages

 The disadvantages of collaborative governance in relation to complex problems are that the process is time consuming, it may not reach agreement on solutions, and the relevant government agencies may not implement the agreed solutions.
 In a complex structure with many entities working together, individual roles can become unclear and confusing.
 Some individuals act largely in a personal capacity, while others may act on behalf of agencies or organizations.
 Powerful stakeholder groups may seek to manipulate the process.
 Stakeholders can also begin to feel 'stakeholder fatigue', a feeling they get when they are repeatedly consulted by different agencies on similar issues.
 This kind of dynamic can be burdensome and time consuming.
 Structural issues also affect agendas and outcomes.
 Open structures with loose leadership and membership allow multiple participants to gain access to a fast expanding agenda.
 Achieving goals in such a wide agenda becomes more difficult as an increasing number of players struggle to resolve differences and coordinate actions.
 Furthermore, challenges arise for implementation when representatives are allowed to come and go with no real obligations to other collaborators.
 Accountability of participating members, unequal or hidden agendas, trust between members, power imbalances, and language and cultural barriers are all issues that can arise in collaborative government regimes.
 Critics argue that collaborative governance does not provide the institutional stability and consistency required, and therefore deters progress.
 The work of Ansell and Gash (2008) and Emerson, Nabatchi and Balogh (2012) seeks to understand these issues and challenges and identify the social and process conditions required for effective collaborative governance.

-Social Applications
+Social applications

 Collaborative governance has been used to address many complex social, environmental and urban planning issues, including: flood crisis management and urban growth management in Australia; community visioning and planning in New Zealand; and public participation in the redesign of the Ground Zero site in New York.